redis-developer/redis-hacker-news-demo/README.md

     isModerator: false,
 }
 ```
 We need to search by `username`, `created`, `isModerator` but we dont need to search by `password` and `authToken`.
-Thus, `username`, `created` and `isModerator` will be saved in RediSearch. `password` and `authToken` will be saved in RedisJSON.
+Thus, `username`, `created` and `isModerator` will be saved in Redis Search. `password` and `authToken` will be saved in Redis JSON.

-Store indexable/sortable fields in hash of RediSearch db
+Store indexable/sortable fields in hash ofRedis Searchdb
 ```
 HSET user:1 username andyr created 1541648957 isModerator false
 ```

-Store other fields in RedisJSON
+Store other fields in Redis JSON
 ```
 JSON.SET user:1 . '{ "password": "$2a$10$W4UUtt5hkoiDtKU1.ZR6H.EklDH1ePUpZTvEI2IBrYRrufx8WMvIO", "authToken": "EklDH1ePUpZTvEI2IBrYRrufx8WMvIO" }'
 ```